AndrewShen812/AssetsRefGenerator/README.md

 ## Features
 ### 1.2.0
  - Plugin support custom settings now!
 You can configure the generated file's path, the generated class' name and the naming conventions of class field.
- - Settings entry: Preferences/Settings > Tools > Flutter Assets Ref Generator.
+ Entry: Preferences/Settings > Tools > Flutter Assets Ref Generator.
+ - Prefer specifying assets in pubspec.yaml by specifying a directory, such as: `- assets/images/`.
+If specifying file style has already been used, like `- assets/images/home.png`, then keep this style.
 ### 1.1.0
  - You can view the asset image by click the gutter icon, or ctrl+click, or mouse hover, even you didn't generate the res.dart.
  - When rename a asset file, the related reference string will also be updated automatically.